Revolutionize Your Voicemail Management with Our Powerful Web Portal

 - In the Alt Email field, enter an email address (example: firstname.lastname@example.org) if you want all voicemails sent to a single email address.
 To only have emails sent to the owner of the voicemail, leave this field blank.

 - Check Requires Authentication check box if your mail server requires authentication to relay emails.

 - Select Requires SSL/ TLS check box if your mail server requires a secure connection – Secure Socket Layer (SSL) or Transport Layer Security (TLS) to relay email.
-Gmail, Google Apps and Microsoft 365 require a secure connection.
+Gmail, Google Apps, and Microsoft 365 require a secure connection.

 - For this, temporarily enter an email address in the Alt Email field and press the Test button.

-- You may need to make configuration changes to your mail server to permit the relay of emails from 3CX Voicemail Manager.
+- You may need to make configuration changes to your mail server to permit the relay of emails from the 3CX Voicemail Manager.

 Sending mail within your domain may not require authentication, while sending outside your domain may require authentication.